das-developers/das2py-server/docs/CmdTemplates.md

   * Translating streams to various output formats

 The default templates are located in the `etc/commands.json` file in your server root install directory.
-Most of the commands used by the default templates are provided by the [das2C](https://github.com/das-developers/das2C) module, as these stream processes are written in C for efficency.
+Most of the default stream manipulation commands in default templates are provided by the [das2C](https://github.com/das-developers/das2C) module, as these stream processes are fast C programs with low memory overhead.

-**Note** This is not a complete text transformation language, and it's not ment to be.
-Of course there are many http query parameter combinations that can not be translated into just any command line text.
-The desire is to provide something flexible enough to handle the many cases encountere over the years while serving space phyiscs data streams.
+**Note** The command templates defined here do not form a complete text transformation language.
+An arbitrary set of query keyword value pairs cannot be translated into an arbitrary set of output text, and that's okay.
+Here das2 developers are providing a template tool that's sufficently flexible to handle the many data streaming cases encountered over the years, without going overboard.

 ## Command Template Format